 A good report is free from errors.
 Any faulty construction of a sentence may change its meaning in the reader’s mind and potentially make it confusing or ambiguous.

 Recommendations usually affect the reader’s mind.
 Therefore, if recommendations are made at the end of a report, they should be impartial and objective and come to a logical conclusion for investigation and analysis.

 Clarity depends on the proper arrangement of facts.
 A good report is absolutely clear.
-The reporter should make their purpose clear, define their sources, state their findings, and finally make a necessary recommendation.
-A report must be clear to understand to ensure effective communication throughout.
+The reporter should clarify their purpose, define their sources, state their findings, and make a necessary recommendation A report must be clear to understand to ensure effective communication throughout.